Yorye-dev/AdventOfCode/README.md

 # 🎄 Advent of Code 🎄

-Welcome to my **Advent of Code 2024** repository! 🚀
+Welcome to my **Advent of Code** repository! 🚀
-This repository contains my solutions to the daily programming challenges, written in **Java**.
+This repository contains my solutions to the daily programming challenges.
 I'm participating as a junior developer to improve my skills, learn something new each day, and enjoy the exciting journey that this event offers.

 ---